bbzaffari/TCC-Final-Project-Thesis/README.md

 ##### Created Drivers

-The following components were developed and integrated as part of this project to provide hardware abstraction, sensor interfacing, and communication protocols:
+These modules were entirely created, implemented, and documented by me as essential components of the main project.
+They were developed with an educational purpose in mind, aiming to make complex concepts more accessible and to share practical knowledge in an open and structured way.

 * [`OneWire`](https://github.com/bbzaffari/OneWire) – OneWire bus implementation for ESP-IDF.
 * [`DS18B20-ESP-IDF`](https://github.com/bbzaffari/DS18B20-ESP-IDF) – Driver for the DS18B20 temperature sensor.